ch-shin/ch-shin.github.io/index.md

 Hello!
 I am a Data Scientist in Encored Technologies.
 I have done research in deep learning applications to energy data, mainly focusing on NILM (Non-Intrusive Load Monitoring) during my master's degree studies and working as a data scientist in Encored Technologies.
-I have a broad interest in deep learning, especially related with Human-Inspired Intelligence based on psycholgy and cognitive science.
+I have a broad interest in deep learning, especially related with Human-Inspired Intelligence based on psychology and cognitive science.

 ### Education